Mayaguez incident: The Khmer Rouge on Koh Tang

 Unknown to the Americans then converging on Koh Tang, none of Mayaguez's crew were on the island, which was defended by over 100 Khmer Rouge.
 These defences were intended to counter the Vietnamese, not the Americans.
 The Khmer Rouge commander of Kampong Som District, Em Son, was also given responsibility for securing Koh Tang and on 1 May he took a force of 100 men to Koh Tang to defend the island against possible Vietnamese attack.
 Sa Mean was given responsibility for the defense of Poulo Wai.

 On the East Beach, two heavy machine guns had been dug in at each end of the beach and fortified firing positions had been built every 20 metres behind a sand berm connected by a shallow zig-zag trench.
 Two M60 machine guns, B-40 RPGs and two DK-82 recoilless rifles were in the firing positions.
 On the West Beach, a heavy machine gun, an M60, B-40 RPGs and a 75 mm recoilless rifle were dug into connected firing positions.
 North of each beach was a 60 mm mortar and south of the beaches was an 81 mm mortar that could fire on either beach.
 Ammunition was stored in dug-in bunkers, one behind each beach, with a third ammunition dump located near Em Son's command post in the jungle south of the beaches.

 Mayaguezs crew on Koh Rong Sanloem

-On their arrival at Rong Sanloem Captain Miller was taken to the senior Khmer Rouge commander where he was subject to a cursory interrogation before being asked if he could talk to the American planes from Mayaguez.
+Upon their arrival at Koh Rong Sanloem, Miller was taken to the senior Khmer Rouge commander where he was subject to a cursory interrogation before being asked if he could talk to the American planes from Mayaguez.
 The Khmer Rouge explained that they had already lost three boats and numerous men and were anxious to call off the American bombers.
-Captain Miller explained that if they returned to the ship and restarted her engines they could then generate electricity to call their office in Bangkok which could then contact the U.S. military.
-The Khmer Rouge radioed instructions to their higher command and then gave approval for Captain Miller and nine men to return to Mayaguez.
+Miller explained that if they returned to the ship and restarted her engines they could then generate electricity to call their office in Bangkok which could then contact the U.S. military.
+The Khmer Rouge radioed instructions to their higher command and then gave approval for Miller and nine men to return to Mayaguez.
 As darkness was falling it was decided that they would return to Mayaguez the following morning, 15 May.